hopin-team/module-federation-workshop/README.md

 - Stop Webpack
 - Run `git checkout nextjs-exercise-1 && yarn && yarn start`

 2- In http://localhost:3001/reception how many copies of React do we download?
-Can you find where we are downloading React in the networking tab on?
+Can you find where we are downloading React in the networking tab?

 3- We have not implemented any `host` to `remote` navigation nor the other way around.
 There is neither `onHostNavigate` nor `onNavigate` callbacks on `host/src/components/LoadNextMF.jsx`.
 How can we click on "Reception" in the navigation bar from http://localhost:3001/ and navigate to http://localhost:3001/reception?